nbrandaleone-gcp/virustotal-scan/README.md

 to VirusTotal.
 If you do not have access to private endpoints, simply skip the deployment of this third function.

 The third function is a Cloud Run Job.
-Such jobs have a long time out (up to 24 hours), and they do not need to have a web-server to handle requests.
+Such jobs have a long timeout (up to 24 hours), and they do not need to have a web-server to handle requests.
 While Workflows does have a [connector](https://cloud.google.com/workflows/docs/tutorials/execute-cloud-run-jobs#gcloud_4) to Cloud Run Jobs, unfortunately it is synchronous in nature.
 The timeout is 30 minutes, and that is just too short for the VirusTotal private API to return a result in many cases.
-I also created a small trigger function, which kicks off the Cloud Run Job.
+Therefore, I created a small asynchronous trigger function, which kicks off the Cloud Run Job.
 The Workflows callback can wait for up to 12 hours for the Job to respond.

 I had to add the IAM roles/workflows.invoker to the Cloud Run Job permissions, in order to invoke the callback endpoint.